nyukers/RealSecure/README.md

 # RealSecure
-RealSecure(C) quieries for monitoring of security events, 2003-2010
+RealSecure(C) queries for monitoring of security events, 2003-2010